mnorin/ba.sh/README.md

 ## Best practices and recommendations

+Generally bash scripting best practices apply to ba.sh as well, but there are some more specific to ba.sh.

 ### 1. Use longer and/or more unique placeholders in class files

 Instead of "obj" use something like `__OBJECT__` or `__CLASS_NAME__` to avoid substring collisions.
 Short names look nicer, but they might be a part of something else rather than what you want it to be.